ChrisZDK/Chords-Bible/README.md

 ## ✨ Concept

-Chordyssey is built as a musical adventure map, where each instrument belongs to its own visual universe.

-The goal is simple: make chord learning clearer, more visual, and a little more magical than staring at a plain theory chart.
+Chordyssey is built as a musical adventure map.
+The goal is simple: make chord learning clearer and magical.

-Think: music theory meets an old-school RPG menu, but with fewer dragons and more diminished sevenths.

 ---

 ## 🛠️ Built With

-This project was developed and iterated with the help of **Codex**.
+This project was developed and iterated with **Codex**.

 ---